What does a DUI cost in Colorado?

 A DUI is a Criminal Charge

-In addition, a DUI is a criminal offense (an unclassified traffic misdemeanor) that will stay on your record permanently.
-It carries a variety of “collateral consequences” for various occupational and professional licenses and can cause you issues with traveling abroad.
+In addition, a DUI is a criminal offense (an unclassified misdemeanor) that will stay on your record permanently.
+You cannot seal or expunge a DUI or DWAI conviction in Colorado.
+In fact, you cannot seal the charge even if you are found not guilty, unless every charge associated with your DUI or DWAI case was also dismissed.
+A Colorado DUI carries a variety of “collateral consequences” for various occupational and professional licenses and can cause you issues with traveling abroad, especially to Canada.

 If the case involves an accident or there are other aggravating factors involved, such as a prior criminal record consisting of drunk driving convictions, the costs can increase.
 The court, separate from insurance or other civil claims, can order restitution for any sort of out-of-pocket expenses of the victim to an accident.
 The cost for multiple offenses increases due to added monitoring, probation supervision fees, court fines, and the related expenses.
 Appeals of county court verdicts or DMV hearing decisions are also time consuming, and therefore expensive.